goobers692s/notes/README.md

 Next, use tools and resources to help manage your workflow.
 For example, using version control systems like Git can help keep your code organized and easy to track changes.
 Additionally, utilizing task management tools like Trello or Asana can ensure that you stay on top of your to-do list.
 These tools can also help collaborate with team members and track the progress of projects.
  1. Prioritize tasks: Determine which are the most critical and important to complete first.

+# 2023-12-18
+- Today's programming wisdom is: "Premature optimization is the root of all evil" - Donald Knuth.
+Focus on writing clean, readable code first and optimize only when necessary.